 i) Several collection points are shown as set back from the proposed adopted highway or on unadopted shared driveways.
-Residents need to put containers next to the adopted highway for collection so that collection vehicles can pull up alongside them. ii) Flats with shared bins the access between the adopted highway and the bin stores will need to be level with no steps as the bins will need to be wheeled to the vehicle and back to the store.
+Residents need to put containers next to the adopted highway for collection so that collected to put containers next to the adopted highway for collection so that collected to put containers next to the adopted highway for collection so that collected to put containers next to the adopted highway for collection so that collected to put containers next to the adopted highway for collection so that collected to put containers next to the adopted highway for collection so that collected to put containers next to the adopted highway for collection so that collected to put containers next to the adopted highway for collection so that collected to put containers next to the adopted highway for collection so that collected to put containers next to the adopted highway for collection so that collected to put containers next to the adopted highway for collection so that collected to put containers next to the adopted highway for collection so that collected to put containers next to the adopted highway for collection so that collected to put containers next to the adopted highway for collection so that collected to put containers next to put containers next to the adopted highway for collection so that collected to put containers next to put contain ii) Flats with shared bins the access between the adopted highway and the bin stores will need to be level with no steps as the bins will need to be wheeled to the vehicle and back to the store.
 A dropped kerb and level surface will be needed.
 Information of proposed stores and space available would be useful.
 Details of recycling and maintenance of bin stores should be provided before scheme is operational.
 Details of Management Committee/Company requested in case of collection problems.